carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 ### Introduction

 Deep convolutional networks have demonstrated the state-of-the-art performance on various medical image computing tasks.
-Leveraging images from different modalities for the same analysis task holds clinical benefits.
 However, the generalization capability of deep models on test data with different distributions remain as a major challenge.
-In this project, we propose a plug-and-play adversarial domain adaptation network for adapting segmentation networks between different modalities of medical images, e.g., MRI and CT.
+In this project, we tackle an interesting problem setting of unsupervised domain adaptation between CT and MRI, by proposing a plug-and-play adversarial domain adaptation network to align feature spaces of both domains presenting significant domain shift.
-The idea is to tackle the significant domain shift by aligning the feature spaces of source and target domains in an unsupervised manner.

 ### Usage